mugonchez/ssl-certificate-checker/README.md

 # SSL Certificate Checker
-A Python script to check SSL certificate expiry dates and retrieve issuer organization information e.g LetsEncrypt.
+A Python script to check SSL certificate expiry dates and retrieve issuer organization information.

 # How to run it
 Please specify the domain you wish to examine and, if applicable, supply the path to the CA file.